Texas keeping most truck inspections despite border gridlock

 In addition to the inspections, Abbott also said Texas would begin offering migrants bus rides to Washington, D.C., in a demonstration of frustration with the Biden administration and Congress.
 Hours before the news conference in Laredo, Abbott announced the first bus carrying 24 migrants had arrived in Washington.

-During the last week of March, Border Patrol officials said the border averaged more than 7,100 crossings daily.
+During the last week of March, Border Protection officials said the border averaged more than 7,100 crossings daily.

 Cross-border traffic has plummeted to a third of normal levels since the inspections began, according to Mexico’s government.
 Mexico is a major supplier of fresh vegetables to the U.S., and importers say the wait times and rerouting of trucks to other bridges as far away as Arizona has spoiled some produce shipments.

-Note: This story has been corrected to show it’s Customs and Border Protection.